What is Machine Learning (ML)?

 What Should You Do About Machine Learning (ML)?

-If you got to this point and are convinced that ML engineering skills will be crucial over the next few years, you are probably wondering how you can learn some of that.
+If you got to this point and are convinced that ML engineering skills will be crucial over the next few years, you are probably wondering how to learn some of them.

 Data science and machine learning are some of the top buzzwords in the technical world today.
 Machine learning is the buzzword bringing computer science and statistics together to build smart and efficient models.
-Using powerful algorithms and techniques offered by machine learning, you can automate any analytical model.
+You can automate any analytical model using powerful algorithms and techniques offered by machine learning.

 Python is one of the most popular languages used for machine learning and arguably, the best entry point to the fascinating world of machine learning (ML).